-- 1. Except as provided in this Article, nothing in Section A shall impose obligations with respect to taxation measures. - 2.
-Article 6 [Expropriation] shall apply to all taxation measures, except that a claimant that asserts that a taxation measure involves an expropriation may submit a claim to arbitration under Section B only if: - (a) the claimant has first referred to the competent tax authorities (17) of both Parties in writing the issue of whether that taxation measure involves an expropriation; and - (b) within 180 days after the date of such referral, the competent tax authorities of both Parties fail to agree that the taxation measure is not an expropriation. - 3.
-Subject to paragraph 4, Article 8 [Performance Requirements] (2) through (4) shall apply to all taxation measures. - 4.
+- 6. For greater certainty, Sections B and C shall apply to a taxation measure alleged to be a breach of Article 3, 4, 6, or 8(2) through (4), to the extent that any such Article applies to taxation measures under paragraph 2, 3, or 4. - 7.
 Nothing in this Treaty shall affect the rights and obligations of either Party under any tax convention.
 In the event of any inconsistency between this Treaty and any such convention, that convention shall prevail to the extent of the inconsistency.
 In the case of a tax convention between the Parties, the competent authorities under that convention shall have sole responsibility for determining whether any inconsistency exists between this Treaty and that convention.